norbajunior/slugy/README.md

 ## Routes

-And lastly for having our routes with the slug we just need to implement the `Phoenix.Param` protocol to our slugified schemas. `Phoenix.Param` will extract the slug in place of the `:id`.
+And lastly if you want to have your routes with the slug as the `:id` param implement the `Phoenix.Param` protocol to your slugified schema. `Phoenix.Param` will extract the slug in place of the `:id`.

 ```elixir
 defmodule Post do